iWriteGigs

 A Saturated fat had little impact on cardiovascular death rates in the two countries with the highest total fat intakes.

-B The country that consumed more than 15% of total energy from saturated fat had the lowest cardiovascular death rate.
+B One of the countries with the highest total fat intake had the lowest cardiovascular death rate.

 C The country with the lowest total fat intake had the lowest cardiovascular death rate.